Stokesley: Stokesley Show

 An agricultural show and four-day fair takes place annually in the town centre.
 The show is always scheduled for the 3rd Saturday in September, with the fair beginning the Wednesday before and running until the Saturday evening.
 The fair nominally runs in the evenings apart from on the Saturday when it runs all day at the same time as the show.
-The fair stretches the full length of the high street and includes rides such as Waltzers, Miami, Dodgems and various types of Scrambler.
+The fair stretches the full length of the town's high street and includes rides such as Waltzers, Miami, Dodgems and various types of Scrambler.